 - 2 eggs

-- 4 cups water plus 1 tsp. salt, or beef bouillon
+- 4 cups water plus 1 teaspoon salt (or beef bouillon)

 - To make the dough yourself, slowly mix together the flour, eggs, and salt with a fork.
 Slowly knead in enough water to make a firm, uniform dough.
 Roll it out into thin sheets with a rolling pin on a floured surface, or use a pasta machine to make sheets of dough.
 If you're using wonton wrappers, take them out of the refrigerator and lay them out on a clean surface until they reach room temperature and soften.